Response to consultation on safeguarded benefits and the advice requirement

 - a projection of the income the guarantee might provide, relative to the income a pension pot of the same size would purchase on the open market

 - information on the availability of and ways to access Pension Wise.

 Where the transfer may go ahead without any further action or confirmation being required from the member (for example, where the member’s transfer value is below £30,000), the risk warning should also contain a warning that unless the member contacts the scheme the transaction will proceed.

-The risk warning must be sent at least two weeks before the relevant transaction is carried out.
+Different deadlines apply, depending on the trigger for the risk warning.
+But, in all cases, the risk warning must be sent at least two weeks before the relevant transaction is carried out.
 This is intended to give the member sufficient time to receive and consider the information provided.
 (The two weeks mirrors the 14 day “cooling-off” period which applies where a consumer purchases a financial product).

 Subject to Parliamentary approval, the changes will come into force on 6 April 2018.
 However, the Government recommends that schemes start adjusting their processes immediately.